LadyForest/flink-table-store-101/real-time-update/README.md

   PRIMARY KEY (`l_orderkey`, `l_linenumber`) NOT ENFORCED
 ) WITH (
   'connector' = 'mysql-cdc',
-  'hostname' = '127.0.0.1', -- if you prefer a host，you can modify your host machine's `/etc/hosts` and add 127.0.0.1 mysql.docker.internal
+  'hostname' = '127.0.0.1', -- or 'mysql.docker.internal' if you prefer a host，you can modify your host machine's `/etc/hosts` and add 127.0.0.1 mysql.docker.internal
   'port' = '3307',
   'username' = 'flink',
   'password' = 'flink',